-Very Important Important Considered Not Considered

-Academic

-Rigor of secondary school record $\boxtimes$

-Class rank $\boxtimes$

-Academic GPA $\boxtimes$

-Standardized test scores $\boxtimes$

-Application Essay $\square$

-Recommendation $\square$

-Nonacademic

-Interview $\boxtimes$

-Extracurricular activities $\square$

-Talent/ability $\square$

-Character/personal qualities $\boxtimes$

-SAT and ACT Policies

-C8.
-Entrance exams

-A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2007.

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2007, please indicate which ONE of the following applies:

-- X ACT with Writing component required - \\\\ ACT with Writing component recommended - \\\\ACT with or without Writing component accepted
+Very Important Important Considered Not Considered Academic Rigor of secondary school record Class rank Academic GPA Standardized test scores Application Essay Recommendation Nonacademic Interview Extracurricular activities Talent/ability Character/personal qualities First generation Alumni/ae relation Geographical residence State residency Religious affiliation/commitment Racial/ethnic status Volunteer work Work experience Level of applicant's interest SAT and ACT Policies C8.
+Entrance exams A. Does your institution make use of SAT, a degree-seeking applicants?
+Yes If yes, place check marks in the appropriate Fall 2011.
+No SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests Req Recommend uire ADMISSION Require for Some Consider If N Submitted ot Used B. If your institution will make use of the A fall 2011, please indicate which ONE of the admissions process): X ACT with Writing component required ACT with Writing component recomme ACT with or without Writing componer ended.

-C. Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT essay ACT essay

-$\boxtimes$ For admission
+For admission

-$\boxtimes$ For placement
+For placement

-$\boxtimes$ For advising
+For advising

 In place of an application essay

 As a validity check on the application essay

 No college policy as of now

+Not using essay component

-D. In addition, does your institution use applicants' test scores for academic advising?
-X yes \\\\\\no
+D .
+In addition, does you r institution i use applicants' test scores for academic advising?
+X ves no

-- E. Latest date by which SAT or ACT scores must be received for fall-term admission 4/15Latest date by which SAT Subject Test scores must be received for fall-term admission - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): TOEFL or IELTS required of non-native English speaking applicants.
+E. Latest date by which SAT or ACT scores must be received for fall-term admission 4/15 Latest date by which SAT Subject Test scores must be received for fall-term admission

+- F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): TOEFL OR IELTS required of non-native English speaking applicants - G. Please indicate which tests your institution uses for placement (e.g., state tests):